-Newly updated floodplain mapping studies are underway for waterways throughout Unincorporated Boulder County that were most affected by the 2013 flood.
-These maps help to identify risk for property owners and enable proactive measures to protect people and property.
+Updates to the Boulder County Floodplain Overlay Zoning District have been adopted for waterways throughout unincorporated Boulder County that were most affected by the 2013 flood.
+These maps include revised or new regulatory flood risk zones and help to identify risk for property owners and enable proactive measure to protect people and property.
 More background on the goals for this new mapping can be found on the Land Use Docket webpage.

-Draft floodplain maps from Phase II of the Colorado Hazard Mapping Program (CHAMP) study went through detailed reviews and public outreach and staff are recommending that the maps be adopted as best available information in a regulatory update to the Floodplain Overlay Zoning District.
-These maps include revised or new regulatory flood risk zones throughout the portions of waterways in unincorporated Boulder County (see a list of impacted reaches).
+Draft floodplain maps from Phase II of the Colorado Hazard Mapping Program (CHAMP) study went through detailed reviews and public outreach before being taken to the Board of County Commissioners (BOCC) for local adoption as best available information in a regulatory update to the Floodplain Overlay District.
+View a list of impacted reaches.

 Public Hearing Process and Information

 The local adoption of CHAMP draft floodplain mapping has been completed.
 Details about future outreach will be available on the Floodplain Remapping Project home page.
 Check back regularly for updates or register your email on the project listserv to be notified of updates.